 Another indicator of societal impact is how the invention led to significant job creation.
 The invention may have created a whole new field of research that has driven more innovation and creativity with increased societal applications.

 Lastly, descriptions of how the invention has benefited consumers and improved overall quality of life should also be included.

 - Economic Impact: The economic impact of the invention should be quantified and can include things like the size of the market created by the invention, sales or usage numbers, the positive financial benefits for the inventor’s employer stemming from the invention, and the number of jobs created both by the company and the invention itself.

 If the candidate is an entrepreneur, the nominator should provide information about the history of the company, annual company revenue, number of employees in the United States and worldwide, and the ranking of the company compared to competitors.
 It’s also important that this information be quantified by statistics from reputable sources such as industry market reports, SEC Form 10-K filings or academic research.

 Nominate a Future NIHF Inductee

 Nominating a future NIHF Inductee is free and open to the public.
-To have a candidate considered for the 2022 class, please submit all information and materials before Feb.
-15, 2021, on our website.
+Please submit all information and materials on our website.